In this guide

 RPL is typically the first thing mentioned in course materials for existing workers, and usually the least explained.
 Here is a plain-English breakdown of what ASQA — the national regulator for vocational training — actually requires, and what that means for you in practice.

-RPL is a formal assessment process where a qualified assessor evaluates the skills and knowledge you have already built — through work, life experience, or prior study — against the competency requirements of the qualification.
-ASQA recognises three types of prior learning:
+RPL is a formal assessment process where a qualified assessor evaluates skills and knowledge you have already built — through work, life experience, or prior study — against the competency requirements of the qualification.
+ASQA recognises three types:

 Qualifications or study through a structured, accredited program — e.g. a previous certificate or partial qualification.

-Structured training that doesn't lead to a formal qualification — e.g. in-house workplace training programs.
+Structured training that doesn't lead to a formal qualification — e.g. in-house workplace training programs provided by your employer.

 Skills from work, life, family or social activities.
 ASQA's own example: interpersonal skills from years as a sales representative.